 The author asked many people to try this method and got a lot of feedback from them.
 It is really interesting to read about this feedback.
 Each of the three steps is defined in detail.
 And for each of them, results from the experience results are shared.

 The Value of Solitude

 The book spends an entire chapter about the value of solitude.

 In the past, people were alone quite often.
 Now, it is more challenging to be alone.
 First, there are more people than ever.
 But this is not the biggest issue.
 The biggest problem is that we always carry our phones with us.

 If you are alone in the middle in the forest and checking Facebook, you are not truly alone!
 When was the last time you were truly alone and enjoyed solitude?

 The human brain needs to be alone to be able to think fully.
-By never letting our brain be alone, we are repressing it.
+By never letting our mind be alone, we are repressing it.
 Of course, it also needs to be with people from time to time.
 But it needs moments of solitude to shine truly!

 You do not need to be alone to enjoy solitude.
 If you let your mind wander in its thoughts, you will be in solitude.
 This is true even in a crowded coffee shop.
 On the other hand, even if you are alone somewhere and you let other minds intruding on your own, you will not enjoy solitude.

 One thing that the book insists a lot on is that you should optimize your usage of technologies.
 The idea is that digital technologies have value.
 And you can most of this value with little of your attention.